By Jules Finkelstein

 - reminding staff of the importance of occasional breaks and taking a lunch break every day

-- low-cost pedometers to help employees develop awareness of their own activity levels
+- low-cost pedometers to help employees develop an awareness of their own activity levels

 - a lending library of fitness resources and nutrition/recipe books